Nate Salsbury: Black America

 Once the Wild West Show finished its run at Brooklyn's Ambrose Park, Salsbury aimed to find another production for the vacant venue in 1894.

 He launched Nate Salsbury's "Black America" in May 1895, serving as its proprietor and sole director.
 His idea was to present an authentic Southern Black community and demonstrate Black cultural advancement.
 To assemble the show, he enlisted the help of acclaimed African-American performer Billy McClain.
 With a cast of over 300 African Americans, the show combined acting, singing, and tumbling.
 Salsbury had a special train built to transport his troupe between cities.
 It included nine cars for the company, one designated for his staff, two baggage cars, and a commissary car.
 Visiting New York, Boston, Washington, and Philadelphia, the production wrapped up its tour in roughly six months.

-Following a serious illness in 1895, he was confined to a wheelchair.
+Following a serious illness in 1895, he became a wheelchair user.
 When his health failed, he relinquished some managerial duties, though he kept control of the financial management of the Wild West show.
 His profit from the show amounted to $40,000 a year.

 Alongside his work with Buffalo Bill's Wild West, he held the role of vice president in prominent ventures such as the Shoshone Irrigation Company, the Cody & Salsbury Canal, the Milner Live Stock Company, and the Milner & Boardman Realty Company.

 He also became a partner in the Barnum & Bailey Circus under James Anthony Bailey.

 In 1900, Salisbury invested $200,000 to build a property called "The Reservation" in North Long Branch.
 The property was used as a summer residence by members of Buffalo Bill's Wild West Show.
 Salsbury assigned Native American names to each cottage, a nod to the "Show Indians."